 The position you sleep in hugely affects what type of pillow will work best for you.
 Side sleepers (the most common sleeping position) need a pillow with a little more fill then a back sleeper.
 In our experience, stomach sleepers tend to use a very flat pillow or even no pillow at all.
 As a back sleeper, you want to have your head supported but not tilted too far forward or back.

-As mentioned above most people are side sleepers (at least part of the time), for this reason shoulder width is important for choosing a pillow.
-With broad shoulders you want a tall firmer pillow that won’t give too much while lying on it.
-For a more petite frame a shorter profile tends to fit better.
+As mentioned above, most people are side sleepers (at least part of the time); for this reason, shoulder width is essential for choosing a pillow.
+With broad shoulders, you want a tall firmer pillow that won’t give too much while lying on it.
+For a more petite frame, a shorter profile tends to fit better.

 There are many materials that pillows are made from here’s a brief overview of some of the most common constructions.